Path group actions induced by sigma-actions and affine Kac-Moody symmetric spaces of group type: The weakly reflective property

+The author \cite{M1} extended the concept of weakly reflective submanifolds to the class of PF submanifolds in Hilbert spaces and studied the relation between the following conditions: \begin{enumerate} \item[(C)] $N$ is a weakly reflective submanifold of $G/K$. \item[(D)] $\Phi_K^{-1}(N)$ is a weakly reflective PF submanifold of $V_\mathfrak{g}$. \end{enumerate} Here $N$ is a closed submanifold of a compact symmetric space $G/K$.
+He showed (\cite[Theorem 8]{M1}): \begin{thm}[\cite{M1}] Let $G$ be a connected compact semisimple Lie group and $K$ a symmetric subgroup of $G$.
+Suppose that the bi-invariant Riemannian metric of $G$ is induced by an $\operatorname{Aut}(G)$-invariant inner product of $\mathfrak{g}$ and $G$ acts effectively on $G/K$.
+Then \textup{(C)} implies \textup{(D)}. \end{thm}

+It is interesting to remark that here $G$ need not be simple and $N$ need not be an orbit of a Hermann action, unlike in the austere case \cite{M4}.
+Applying this theorem to examples of weakly reflective submanifolds in $G/K$ he obtained many examples of weakly reflective PF submanifolds in $V_\mathfrak{g}$.
+We do not know whether (D) implies (C) or not.
+If the symmetric space $G/K$ is irreducible (or more generally, $G/K$ is a compact isotropy irreducible Riemannian homogeneous space) we can characterize the weakly reflective PF submanifold $\Phi_K^{-1}(N)$ (\cite{M3}).

-In this section we study the relation between the following conditions where $N$ is a closed submanifold of $G$: \begin{enumerate} \item[(C)] $N$ is a weakly reflective submanifold of $G$. \item[(D)] $\Phi^{-1}(N)$ is a weakly reflective PF submanifold of $V_\mathfrak{g}$. \end{enumerate} The following theorem unifies and extends Theorems 6 and 7 in \cite{M1}.
-In fact, here $N$ need not be homogeneous and the isometry $\nu_\xi$ need not belong to $G \times G$ or $\operatorname{Aut}(G)$. \begin{thm} Let $G$ be a connected compact semisimple Lie group with a bi-invariant Riemannian metric induced by a negative multiple of the Killing form of $\mathfrak{g}$.
-Then \textup{(C)} implies \textup{(D)}. \end{thm} \begin{proof} Set $N' := \varphi^{-1}(N)$.
-Since $N$ is a weakly reflective submanifold of $G$, $N'$ is a weakly reflective submanifold of $(G \times G)/\Delta G$.
-By the assumption $G \times G$ is semisimple and its bi-invariant Riemannian metric is induced by a negative multiple of the Killing form of $\mathfrak{g} \oplus \mathfrak{g}$.
-Thus by \cite[Theorem 8]{M1} $\Phi_{\Delta G}^{-1}(N')$ is a weakly reflective PF submanifold of $V_{\mathfrak{g} \oplus \mathfrak{g}}$.
-Therefore by Theorem \ref{thm1} (iv) $\Phi^{-1}(N)$ is a weakly reflective PF submanifold of $V_\mathfrak{g}$. \end{proof}
+In \cite{M1} he also studied the relation between the following conditions: \begin{enumerate} \item[(c)] $N$ is a weakly reflective submanifold of $G$. \item[(d)] $\Phi^{-1}(N)$ is a weakly reflective PF submanifold of $V_\mathfrak{g}$. \end{enumerate} Here $N$ is a closed submanifold of a connected compact Lie group $G$.
+The following theorem claims that (c) implies (d) under strong conditions (\cite[Theorem 7]{M1}): \begin{thm}[\cite{M1}] Let $G$ be a connected compact semisimple Lie group with a bi-invariant metric.
+Suppose that $N = L \cdot e$ is the orbit through the identity where $L$ is a closed subgroup of $G \times G$ acting on $G$ by \eqref{action1}.
+Suppose also that $N$ is a weakly reflective submanifold of $G$ such that for each $\xi \in T^\perp_e N$ the isometry $\nu_\xi$ satisfying \eqref{wrs} can be taken from $\operatorname{Aut}(G)$.
+Then $\Phi^{-1}(N) = P(G, L) * \hat{0}$ is a weakly reflective PF submanifold of $V_\mathfrak{g}$. \end{thm}